The Great Monster Hunter PS2 Online Guide

 The private server has almost no control over the quest itself.
 Instead, the area host decides what happens, sends that to the server, and the server sends it to the other players.
 This means that the quests are (practically) peer-to-peer; the server mostly controls things in the town, which varies from game to game, but can include things like event quests, the sale and delivery schedule, and the time of day and season.
 Everything regarding the player's save file is stored locally on their machine.

-Currently the account system is separate for each game, so players will need to make a new account for all three games.
+Currently the account system on the server is separate for each game, so players will need to make a new account for all three games.
 However, there is nothing that prevents users from using the same username and password for each game.
-Usernames do not display to other players, only the character's name.
+Account usernames do not display to other players, only the character's name.
 Username and password information can be deleted upon request; message an administrator if you would like your account information deleted.

 Capcom's official servers have been offline since 2011 in Japan.
-They originally required a subscription fee, but connection to MH Oldschool is free.
+They originally required a subscription fee to Multimatching BB (a service provided by the Japanese server-hosting company KDDI) but connection to MH Oldschool is free.

 Game-specific server information